MenkeTechnologies/zsh-expand/README.md

 # zsh-expand
 This plugin expands regular aliases, global aliases and incorrect spellings and phrases with the spacebar key.
 Native expansions such as globs, command/process substitution, =command expansion, history expansion and $parameters are also expanded by default but can be turned off.
 The plugin uses only zsh with no pipes nor external commands for maximum speed.

-Expansion of regular aliases is done in the command/first position of a statement and after certain commands (sudo, env, zpwr) when in other positions in a statement
+Expansion of regular aliases is done in the command/first position of a statement and after certain commands (builtin, command, sudo, env, zpwr) when in other positions in a statement

 Expansion of global aliases, incorrect spellings and phrases, globs, history expansion and $parameters is global to command line.
 Exception to this is when in command position and word in command position is a command, function etc., then no expansion will be performed.